-Students may enter the building at 7:55am for breakfast.
+Students may enter the building at 7:50am for breakfast.
 Bus riders will enter the school building using the front entrance and car and daycare van riders will use the double doors connecting the gym and main hallway.
 Students are tardy at 8:21a.m.
-Any students arriving to school after 8:21 a.m. must be signed in by a parent.
-All students are expected to be out of the building by 3:30p.m.
-Faculty meetings and teacher planning begin as early as 3:30 pm.
-PARENTS PLEASE FOLLOW THE DIRECTION OF THE STAFF DURING STUDENT DROP-OFF AND PICK-UP TO AVOID ISSUES AND DELAYS WITH ARRIVAL AND DISMISSAL.
-ALSO, PLEASE DO NOT STOP/DROP OFF IN A MANNER THAT WILL BLOCK MORNING OR AFTERNOON TRAFFIC FLOW.
-Parents are not permitted to park, drop off, or pick up students in the bus loading area.
+Any students arriving to school after 8:21 a.m. must be signed in by a parent in the front office (suite to the left upon entering the front door).
+All students are expected to be picked up from school by 3:45p.m.
+Faculty members are off duty at 3:45pm daily and cannot be responsible for students not picked up on time.
+PARENTS PLEASE FOLLOW THE DIRECTION OF THE STAFF AND SIGNS DURING STUDENT DROP-OFF AND PICK-UP TO AVOID ISSUES AND DELAYS WITH ARRIVAL AND DISMISSAL TRAFFIC FLOW.
+Parents are not permitted to park, drop off, or pick up students in the bus loading area during morning arrival (7:50am-8:30am) and dismissal (2:45pm-3:45pm).
 This interferes with bus arrival and dismissal.
-When you are picking up or dropping off your child, be sure to park along the curb in the front of the building after 8:21am.
-The driveway should be kept open at all times for easy access and exiting, and for emergency management vehicles.
+When you are picking up or dropping off your child, outside of morning arrival and afternoon dismissal times, be sure to park along the curb in the front of the building.
+The driveway and cross walk should be kept open at all times for easy access and exiting, and for emergency management vehicles.
 Handicap spaces are only available for those who have a valid permit.
 Please see the Friendly Parent reminders posted on doors and below.

-Friendly Parent Reminders

-- Breakfast is from 7:55am-8:20am daily. - The Instructional Day for students is from 8:20am-3:10pm. - Students should be present in their homeroom class by 8:21am to avoid receiving a tardy. - Please follow the direction of the faculty and staff for morning and afternoon arrival and departure. - Afternoon dismissal begins at 3:10 pm.
-Walkers will be Car riders to dismiss car/daycare van riders and buses at 3:10 pm from the front entrance.
-Car Riders should be picked up, no later than 3:30pm; unless they are remaining for a scheduled After School event. - ALL transportation changes must be in writing for the safety of our students.
-Please feel free to text, dojo, or email a teacher for changes and call, text, dojo, or email in the event of an emergency. - · Students will not be released for dismissal after 2:45 pm.
-Staff and students are beginning to get students n dismissal areas to be released from various location ons in the building promptly - Please understand, students picked up before 2:45 pm will receive a tardy.
-Please reference the RCSS Code of Conduct.
+Belai Belair Elementary School Maguata, Ga 2000 Friendly Parent Reminders Breakfast is from 7:50am-8:20am daily.
+The Instructional Day for students is from 8:20am-3:20pm.
+Students should be present in their homeroom class by 8:21am and remain at school until 3:20 to avoid receiving a tardy.
+Students who are not in class by 8:21am will receive a tardy.
+Parents please be sure to come inside and sign in students who arrive to school after 8:21am to ensure absences (coded by teachers beginning at 8:21am) are changed to a tardy in the front office. • Please help us out by following the direction of the faculty, staff, and posted signs for morning arrival and afternoon departure. • Afternoon dismissal begins at 3:10pm.
+O Walkers will be domissed infort.
+Car riders and daycare vans will be dismissed after Walkers.
+Car riders should be picked up, no later than 3:45pm; unless they are remaining at school for a scheduled After School event.
+Gates will open at 2:30pm and be locked at 3:40pm daily. • Please be sure to provide notes to homeroom teachers for absences. • ALL transportation changes must be in writing for the safety of our students.
+This can be done in several ways.
+Please feel free to text, dojo, or email a teacher for changes in the event of an emergency. • Students will not be released for dismissal after 2:45 pm daily.
+Staff and students are beginning to get students in dismissal areas to be released promptly from various locations throughout the building.